 “The concept of linking bar codes to information (graphic I hope) shows the way forward.
 This has to be the way to go because ‘real estate’ on a device is unlimited, unlike on a pack.
 Any tap of the screen can show a new field of information.”

 Conflict of interest statement: I have an interest in seeing our novel nutrition information graphic used on food packets and websites.

 Simon Thornley, Senior Lecturer and Epidemiologist, University of Auckland, and Spokesperson for FIZZ, comments:

-“My preference would be for option 6, with graphic displays of the total number of teaspoons of sugar in the product.
+“I think there is a desperate need for consumers to understand the sugar content of foods – particularly those that are often thought to be ‘healthy’, such as fruit juices and breakfast cereals.”My preference would be for option 6, with graphic displays of the total number of teaspoons of sugar in the product.

 “This could then be accompanied by public health messages to limit daily intake of sugar to World Health Organisation of American Heart Association limits of less than nine teaspoons per day for adult males and six for adult females.
 The equivalent for children varies with age, but is roughly less than three per day.
 The exact definition of what is considered ‘sugar’ is difficult, but my preference is for fructose-containing sugar, such as sugar, high fructose corn syrup and fructose to be included.
 Products containing dehydrated or concentrated fruit would also be included.